jovotech/learn-jovo/tutorials/unhandled-intent/README.md

 ## Introduction

-The `Unhandled` intent is used to catch incoming intens, which can't be found inside your `handler`.
+The `Unhandled` intent is used to catch incoming intents, which can't be found inside your `handler`.
 If you've created a Dialogflow agent before you might have seen the `Default Fallback Intent` which is automatically mapped to the `Unhandled` intent as well.

 ## Unhandled Intent Inside a State